ctuning/ck-rpi-optimization-results/README.md

 Two CK repositories with additional experimental results in a reproducible form are available at FigShare:
 * https://doi.org/10.6084/m9.figshare.5789007.v1

-You can download and install them directly via CK as following (note that each zip is around 150Mb archived and ~1-1.5GB unzipped):
+You can download and install them directly via CK as follows (note that each zip is around 150Mb archived and ~1-1.5GB unzipped):
 ```
  $ ck add repo:ck-rpi-optimization-results-reactions --zip=https://ndownloader.figshare.com/files/10218435 --quiet